 - Make a small "nest" or well in the center of the dry ingredients and pour the wet ingredients in.
 Using a large whisk or spatula, stir together until a few dry spots remain.
 Fold in the egg white.

 - Place a large skillet over medium-high heat and melt a small amount of butter in the pan.
-Pour ⅓ c. of batter into the pan (I can do 2 at a time in my large skillet) and allow the pancake(s) to cook for 2 minutes, then flip and continue cooking for an additional 2 minutes.
+Pour ⅓ cup of batter into the pan (2 at a time in a large skillet) and cook for 2 minutes.
+Flip and continue cooking for an additional 2 minutes.
 Repeat with the remaining batter, buttering the pan between each batch.

 How many calories is in 1 batch of this pls